 SAJ is a joyous community of New Yorkers – a Jewish home where everyone’s voice is valued and heard.

+Imagine a school kids run towards and a synagogue where all can come together for social justice, study, and Shabbat.
 Ever since SAJ introduced America’s first bat mitzvah in 1922, it has been reconstructing Judaism, wrestling with God, questioning tradition and expanding its boundaries to ensure that Torah remains relevant, engaging, and welcoming to all.

 SAJers are seekers and non-believers alike; families with children and without children; single, married; young and old; white, black, Asian, Latino; gay, straight, transgender; Jewish by birth, by choice or friends of other faiths living in a Jewish household.
 We believe that everyone who throws in their lot with the Jewish people and with our sacred community should have a voice in the interpretation of Jewish tradition and the shaping of its future.
 Here’s what some of our members say about SAJ: